mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 One thing I thought it captured really well was the self-important intern.
 In _Aardvark'd_, one of the Fog Creek interns speaks very seriously to the camera about how he has to stay grounded because one day, Fog Creek is going to be so big, and he so important within Fog Creek, that people will pass him in the hallway and greet him by name, but he won't know who they are.

 It reminded me a lot of a guy in my computer science program who told me how much responsibility he was given at his fancy finance internship.
 He said he was so because once you're in, they'd always take care of you.
 This was in 2007, and the finance firm he was talking about was [Lehman Brothers](https://en.wikipedia.org/w/index.php?title=Lehman_Brothers&oldid=1165023032#Bankruptcy).

+There's a funny moment later on, when that same intern, after spending most of the film thinking he's the smartest guy in the room, realizes a showstopper bug was his fault.

 ## "Back when they were getting started, they were terrified"